Agent Capabilities

 Instead of granting broad database access, use scopes to limit access to specific tables.
 An analytics agent should not need access to the users or credentials tables.

-Set a quarterly review cadence for agent permissions.
-Remove permissions for tools that are no longer used and tighten scopes based on actual usage patterns.
+Set a quarterly review cadence for agent capabilities.
+Remove capabilities for tools that are no longer used and tighten scopes based on actual usage patterns.

 When using time windows, document the rationale.
 A future team member seeing a 02:00-06:00 window needs to understand it is for batch processing, not an arbitrary restriction.